-Our voting on climate change is typically prompted by shareholder proposals.
-However, we may also take voting action against directors even in the absence of shareholder proposals for unaddressed concerns pertaining to climate change.
-The number of climate-related proposals on company ballots has been steadily increasing over the past few years.
+There was a signiﬁcant increase in the number of climate-related shareholder proposals submitted to our portfolio companies during 2021 with over 100 proposals going to vote (compared to 58 in total in 2020 and 47 in 2019).
+We supported 49% of climate-related proposals in 2021.
 Annually, we review and vote every climate-related proposal in our portfolio.
 We also endeavor to engage with the proponents of shareholder proposals to gain additional perspective on the issue, as well as with companies to better understand how boards are managing relevant risks.

 The Climate Action 100+ initiative seeks three central outcomes through engagement with companies on climate change: improving governance of climate change, reducing emissions, and strengthening climate-related disclosure.
 These goals are consistent with what State Street has advocated for in our company engagements, through our thought leadership, and, where needed, communicated through our voting process.
 The alignment between our climate stewardship approach and that of Climate Action 100+ is evident in our advocacy of the TCFD and Sustainability Accounting Standards Board (SASB) frameworks, which both are in line with the spirit of Climate Action 100+’s eﬀorts.